-Country example - European Forum for Geography and Statistics
+European Forum for Geography and Statistics (EFGS) - GEOSTAT 2 project

-GEOSTAT 2 is a two year ESSnet (European Statistical System) grant project (2015-2016), being conducted by the EFGS with support from Eurostat, to foster a better integration of statistics and geospatial information in order for the statistical community to provide more qualified descriptions and analyses of society, economy and environment.17
+GEOSTAT 2 is a two year ESSnet (European Statistical System) grant project, being conducted by the EFGS, to foster a better integration of statistics and geospatial information in order for the statistical community to provide more qualified descriptions and analyses of society, economy and environment.12

-Part of the work on this project includes developing a proposal to integrate geospatial information management into the Generic Statistical Business Process Model (GSBPM).
+Part of the work on this project includes developing a proposal to integrate geospatial information into the Generic Statistical Business Process Model (GSBPM).
 This link to the GSBPM is not a replacement for the Global Statistical Geospatial Framework, but is important context for statisticians in the use of geospatial information in the statistical business process.
-Connecting the GSBPM and the Global Framework represents a process oriented, dynamic perspective on geospatially enabling statistics as an integrated part of the statistical production process.
-As such, incorporating the principles of the Global Framework into the GSBPM is a step towards its concrete implementation.

 The diagram of a GSBPM based model for geospatial information prepared for GEOSTAT 2 is included below.
 This diagram shows the links between statistical and geospatial workflows and provides a link to internationally agreed statistical processes.
-The applicable elements of the Global Framework and their alignment with the GSBPM stages have been added to the bottom of the diagram for context.
+The applicable elements of the SSF and their alignment with the GSBPM stages have been added to the bottom of the diagram for context.

-Further work under GEOSTAT 2 regarding integration of geospatial information into the GSBPM is underway and more materials will be forthcoming as a result of this project and the follow-up project GEOSTAT 3 which will start in early 2017.
+Further work under GEOSTAT 2 regarding integration of geospatial information into the GSBPM is underway and more materials will be forthcoming.